 On your AR session object, you will need to call get current world map at any point in time.
 This method comes with a completion handler in which it will return you and ARWorldMap object.
 Note also that it can also return and other in case World Map is not available.
 So it's important to handle this error in your application code.

+So once you have ARWorldMap, you can simply set initial World Map property in world tracking configuration and run your session.
+Note that this can be dynamically changed as well, so you can also reconfigure AR session by running a new configuration.
 So once AR session is started with ARWorldMap, it will follow the exact same behavior of relocalization that we introduced in iOS 11.3.

+It is important for your experience that relocalization works reliably.
+So it is good to, it is important to acquire good World Maps.
 Note that you can call get a current world map at any point in time.
 So, it's important to scan your physical space from multiple point of views.
 So tracking system can really learn about physical structure of the environment.

 The environment should be static and well textured so we can learn, extract more features of it and learn more about the environment.

 And also, it's important to have dense feature points on the map, so it can reliably relocalize.